cavalab/cavalab.github.io/_pages/index.md

 {: .notice--info}
 **Join the Team!**
-We're new, and growing.
-If you're looking to do a post-doc, graduate studies, or undergraduate research at the intersection of interpretability, fairness, and health informatics, [see the opportunities here](/join).
+If you're looking to do research in the areas of machine learning, interpretability, fairness, and health informatics, [see the opportunities here](/join).